epbarger/raspi-led/README.md

 raspi-led
 =============

 This ruby script allows you to override the default behavior of the Raspberry Pi's 'ACT' (Activity) LED.
-The script supports the built in firmware LED modes as well as custom modes you define via bash.
+The script supports the built in firmware LED modes as well as custom modes you define via bash and ruby.

 Usage
 =============